Resilio/Resilio/log/Readme.md

 ###Waiting for IP access.

-Yes my niggas, we are still waiting for an IP to remotely access.

 Please, sort it ASAP.

 As soon as we have all 3 raspberrys working with docker swarm, we will start to develop our web service.